 In the rear hall, which was of considerable length, was the smoking room and then the basement, which was a cluster of rooms including a kitchen, laundry, storerooms, servants’ dining room and furnace room.
 In the rear hall was also an elevator, a clothes chute and dust chute.

 The Ashes lived as nearly to the standard of the unsurfeited gods as mortal money and mortal ingenuity could take them.
 The Ashes were sensualists.
 Voluptuaires.
 Their plunge pool, which was said to have no counterpart in California, was the realization of a Romanesque ecstasy.
 A bath with the young men and maidens of the Ashe set was the chiefest aspiration of the rapid jeunesse dorée — the youthful part of San Francisco’s fashionable society.
 In time, the fame of the Ashes as hosts of distinction became worldwide, and their home on Van Ness became a Mecca for many visiting celebrities.
-Porter’s friendships with actresses Lillie Langtry and Lotta Crabtree were the source of much gossip.
+Porter’s friendship with actress Lillie Langtry was the source of much gossip.